thisisamardeep/portfolio/_posts/sets.md

 ---
-std::set<string> stores elements in sorted order. so set is techinically a ordered set. a set can have only unique elements.So it means set cannot have duplicate elements. std::set<string> s;
+std::set<string> stores elements in sorted order. so set is techinically a ordered set.

+a set can have only unique elements.

+So it means set cannot have duplicate elements.

+std::set<string> s;

 s.insert("abc");

 s.insert("abc1");

 s.insert("abc1");

  --> inserts elements into a set

 auto it = s.find("abc");  --> returns a iterator.
 Used to find element of a set.

+Loop over all elements of a set

+    for(auto ss:s){
+        std::cout << ss << std::endl;
+    }